Three Tips for Researching KY When You Don’t Live There

 Through WorldCat, I discovered the Eastern Kentucky University’s Crabbe Library had some specific books that I needed.
 With the details on her phone, my cousin visited the library and found the desired books.
 Next thing I knew, she was texting me photos.

 Don’t forget to call family members that might have personal knowledge of the area.
-While I grew in rural Kentucky, I don’t think our garden was quite the scale of Lewis Watkins in 1880.
+While I grew up in rural Kentucky, I don’t think our garden was quite the scale of Lewis Watkins in 1880.
 As a farmer, he was probably more dependent on the land for survival.

 Think of Associates in a Bigger Way